-You may or may not have noticed, but Lionel Messi has been pretty good throughout the 2010s for both Barcelona and Argentina.
+You may or may not have noticed, but Lionel Messi was pretty good throughout the 2010s for both Barcelona and Argentina.

-In fact, we’d go as far as saying if any footballer defined the decade it’s Messi… or that Iran player that f*cked up the forward roll throw-in at the World Cup.
+In fact, we’d go as far as saying if any footballer defined the decade it was Messi… or that Iran player that f*cked up the forward roll throw-in at the 2018 World Cup.
+Yeah, probably Messi.

-Anyway, we rounded up the stats that show what a truly ridiculous 10 years Messi has enjoyed.
+Anyway, we’ve rounded up the stats that show what a truly ridiculous 10 years Messi enjoyed between 2010 and 2019.

-– Those numbers mean Messi ends the decade having scored 579 goals for club and country.
+– Those numbers mean Messi ended the decade having scored 579 goals for club and country.

-– Messi unsurprisingly ends the decade with more goals in La Liga than any other player with 369 goals in 343 games.
+– Messi unsurprisingly ended the decade with more goals in La Liga than any other player with 369 goals… in 343 games.

 – Altogether, he directly contributed to 505 goals in 343 league matches.

-– The Argentine has won 23 trophies this decade with Barcelona, including seven league titles and two Champions Leagues.
+– The Argentine won 23 trophies with Barcelona across the decade, including seven league titles and two Champions Leagues.

-– Messi has won the Pichichi award by ending the season as La Liga’s top goalscorer six times, equalling the record set by Athletic Bilbao’s Telmo Zara in 1951.
+– In the 2010s, Messi won the Pichichi award (given to La Liga’s top goalscorer) six times, equalling the record set by Athletic Bilbao’s Telmo Zara in 1951.
 He won it again in 2020 and 2021 just to underline the fact that he’s the best.

-– He has won the European Golden Shoe six times, two more than nearest challenger Cristiano Ronaldo.
+– Messi won the European Golden Shoe six times last decade, two more than his nearest challenger Cristiano Ronaldo.
 He is also the only player to win the award in three consecutive seasons.

 – Messi recorded more victories than any other player in Europe’s top five leagues over the decade with 260, 15 more than nearest challenger and Barca team-mate Sergio Busquets.